5 stars

 Once your work permit application is approved, you will be issued a work visa to travel to Canada (depending on your citizenship).
 The work permit document will be issued at the port of entry upon your arrival to Canada.

-• Physical Presence: Your company must have a physical presence in Canada and should not be operated virtually from Canada.
-Given the fact that many businesses now operate virtually or remotely in the new post-pandemic era, your company is still required to secure commercial premises (can be shared or co-working space) in Canada where you and your employees can work from.
+• Physical Presence: Your company must have a physical presence in Canada and should not operate virtually from Canada.
+Although many businesses now operate virtually or remotely in the new post-pandemic era, your company is still required to secure commercial premises in Canada where you and your employees can work.

-• Foreign Company: your foreign company must continue to be actively engaged in doing business in your home country with the same ownership structure as in your initial work permit application.
+• Foreign Company: Your foreign company must continue to be actively engaged in doing business in your home country and have the same ownership structure as in your initial work permit application.

-These are the most important factors to be established and demonstrated to the Canadian immigration authorities to extend the ICT work permit.
+These are the most important factors to establish and demonstrate to the Canadian immigration authorities in order to extend the ICT work permit.

 This is how existing foreign companies may expand into Canada.
 If you still have questions, please contact us.